Dramatic Iceland landscape — icebergs in Jökulsárlón glacier lagoon under dark skies

 Last updated ·

 The Ring Road in 10 days works — but you'll be on the road most days.
 A slower loop (Reykjavík → South Coast to Jökulsárlón → back → Snæfellsnes) lets you walk more, photograph more and breathe more.
 Both are valid.
-Choose based on personality.
+Choose based on driving tolerance, season, daylight, group pace and whether you can absorb a weather delay.

 Variant A